-A decision tree can be learned by splitting the training set into subsets based on an attribute value test.
+A regression tree learns by splitting the training set into subsets based on an attribute value test.
 This process is repeated on each derived subset in a recursive manner called recursive partitioning.

 Classification and Regression Tree techniques have a number of advantages over many of those alternative techniques.